 \section{Introduction}

-Inspired by computational principles of biological neurons, spiking neural networks (SNNs) stand at the intersection of artificial intelligence and neuroscience \citep{MAASS19971659,DASTIDAR2009}.
-They not only enable highly energy-efficient computation on neuromorphic hardware \citep{Roy2019,Xiao2025} but also provide models for understanding the cortical computation across multiple scales \citep{Kumarasinghe2021,Gorzo2022,ndri2024}.
+Inspired by computational principles of biological neurons, Spiking Neural Networks (SNNs) stand at the intersection of artificial intelligence and neuroscience \citep{MAASS19971659,DASTIDAR2009}.
+They not only enable highly energy-efficient computation on neuromorphic hardware \citep{Roy2019,Xiao2025} but also provide models for understanding cortical computation across multiple scales \citep{Kumarasinghe2021,Gorzo2022,ndri2024}.
 This duality places SNNs at the heart of the emerging field of NeuroAI \citep{Sadeh2025}, fostering a synergy between artificial intelligence and neuroscience.
-On the one hand, a deeper understanding of brain's computational principles offers direct inspirations for new learning algorithms and architectures in SNNs \citep{Fang2021b, Pan2025}.
-On the other hand, deep learning techniques have made it possible to obtain large-scale SNNs with high performance \citep{Wu2018,Fang2021a,Bu2022}.
-Some of these well-trained models, in turn, can serve as \textit{in silico} platforms for investigating multi-scale cortical computations that are difficult to access through wet-lab experiments \citep{Bellec2018}.
+While a deeper understanding of the brain's computational principles inspires novel SNN architectures \citep{Fang2021b, Pan2025}, advances in deep learning have concurrently enabled the training of large-scale, high-performance SNNs \citep{Wu2018,Fang2021a,Bu2022}.
+Some of these well-trained models, in turn, can serve as \textit{in silico} platforms for investigating multi-scale cortical computation that is difficult to access through wet-lab experiments \citep{Bellec2018}.

 Despite the promising synergy, realizing the potential of SNNs as an ideal platform for exploring both machine and biological intelligence is hindered by a trade-off between computational performance and biological plausibility.
-Many SNN learning algorithms achieve high performance by adopting backpropagation-based techniques, treating spiking neurons as recurrent units unrolled over time \citep{NEftci2019,Fang2021a}.
-While this strategy yields models whose performance are comparable to their ANN counterparts, it reduces SNNs to mere deep learning artifacts, sacrificing basic biological properties.
-As a result, these models often ignore fundamental principles in neuroscience like the excitation-inhibition (E-I) dynamics, which are crucial in gain control \citep{Goldwyn2018,DelRosario2025}, neural oscillation \citep{Buzsaki2004}, selective attention \citep{Zhang2014}, and so on.
-Consequently, deriving meaningful insights for neuroscience from these biologically unfaithful models becomes a challenge.
+Many learning algorithms achieve high performance by adopting backpropagation-based techniques, treating spiking neurons as recurrent units unrolled over time \citep{NEftci2019,Fang2021a}.
+While this strategy yields models whose performance is comparable to their Artificial Neural Network (ANN) counterparts, it reduces SNNs to mere deep learning artifacts, sacrificing basic biological properties.
+As a result, these models often ignore fundamental principles in neuroscience such as E-I dynamics, which are crucial in gain control \citep{Goldwyn2018,DelRosario2025}, neural oscillation \citep{Buzsaki2004}, selective attention \citep{Zhang2014}, etc. Consequently, deriving meaningful insights for neuroscience from these biologically unfaithful models becomes a challenge.